>

 Here's Travel for Kids list of family house rentals, all styles and price ranges, convenient to the national park:

-Joshua Tree family vacation rentals
+Joshua Tree vacation rentals